 - Stomach meridian (yang) flows to the Spleen meridian (yin)

 - Heart meridian (yin) flows to the Small Intestine meridian (yang)

 - Bladder meridian (yang) flows to the Kidney meridian (yin)

 - Pericardium meridian (yin) flows to Triple Warmer meridian (yang)

 - Gallbladder meridian (yang) flows to the Liver meridian (yin)

 - Lung meridian (yin) flows to the Large Intestine meridian (yang)

 In TCM, symptoms of various illnesses and ailments are believed to be the result of a disrupted or unbalanced energy movement.

 Depending on the branch of kinesiology used, some practitioners will approach health and wellness using a system known as the Triad of Health.
 The triad is represented by an equilateral triangle with physical and structural health forming the base.
-Chemical and diet represents one side and mental and emotional health represents the other.
+Chemical and diet represent one side and mental and emotional health represents the other.